sopel-irc/sopel.chat/index.md

 * Fully documented API for writing new modules
 * SSL Support
 * [IRCv3](http://ircv3.org) support, with SASL authentication
+* Can authenticate admins with services on networks which support it
 * Easy quickstart wizard
 * Dynamic topic support using topic masks
 * Numerous modules: Wikipedia, Reddit, Bugzilla, unit conversion, and more